Author Guidelines

 Authors must review proofs promptly.
 Proof-stage changes are limited to policy-compliant corrections.

-Authors may submit a reasoned appeal to the editorial office with supporting details.
+Authors may submit a reasoned appeal or complaint to the editorial office with supporting details.
+Privacy or data-handling queries should be routed through the official contact page using the subject line Privacy / DPDP Request where applicable.